mediafreakch/browserify-transform-scopes/README.md

 ```

 *run `npm run shim:pkg` to inspect what is included in the `bundle.js` created by browserify.
-Expected result: jQuery is in the bundle! *
+Expected result: jQuery is in the bundle! (because one of the dependencies relies on it)*

 ## Shim `jquery` in all dependencies